The Best Small Music Venues in London for Live Music

 Hidden away in a quiet Brixton backstreet, The Windmill is one of London’s most treasured independent music venues.
 With a capacity of just 150, it offers an intimate and immersive live music experience that feels raw, authentic, and incredibly special.

-Known for championing leftfield and underground acts, this is the place to discover innovative artists before they break into the mainstream.
+Known for championing leftfield and underground acts, this is the place to discover innovative artists before they break into the mainstream, often years before they appear on lists of the most exciting new British bands currently gathering momentum.
 The venue has a strong community feel, regularly hosting genre-spanning lineups that push boundaries and celebrate new music.

 As an added bonus, their legendary Sunday BBQs bring a relaxed, communal element to the venue, making it a great spot to spend a whole evening soaking up both music and atmosphere.